vrooje/GZcandels_reduction/README.md

 ## To run

-Step 1: Download database dump in csv format.
+- [ ] Step 1: Download database dump in csv format.

-Step 1a: At the moment, edit header line of csv file to remove weird formatting in first column.
+- [x] Step 1a: Run fix_raw_classifications.sh to edit header line of csv file to remove weird formatting in first column.

-Step 2: Currently I extract only the CANDELS db_ids using a simple awk script, but this may not be strictly necessary.
+- [ ] Step 2: Currently I extract only the CANDELS db_ids using a simple awk script, but this may not be strictly necessary.

-Step 3: run collate_candels.py
+- [x] Step 3: run collate_candels.py

-Step 4: run combine_duplicates.py
+- [x] Step 4: run combine_duplicates.py